comparisonchrome extensionsprivacyscreen sharing

 Pricing

 ContextBlur offers a free tier that gives you up to 5 blur elements per session.
 This is enough to test it out and cover basic use cases.
-For unlimited blurs, auto-blur rules, and all advanced features, the Pro plan is a one-time payment of $19 for lifetime access.
+For unlimited blurs, auto-blur rules, and all advanced features, the Pro plan is $15/year (or $1.50/month).
 No subscription, no renewal fees.
 Check out the full pricing breakdown.

 Who It Is Best For